microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Update-EntraBetaSignedInUserPassword.md

 ## Description

 The `Update-EntraBetaSignedInUserPassword` cmdlet updates the password for the signed-in user in Microsoft Entra ID.
-Allow users to update their own passwords.
-Any user can update their password without needing to be in an administrator role.
+Enable users to update their own passwords.
+Any user can change their password without requiring administrator privileges.

 ## Examples